TheLonerD/shifterdx/DeusEx/Readme.txt

 	 - Updated the DeusEx.int file to include some text that CAN be added to a datacube in Mission 2.

+	 - Changed skill point awards for Kills/KOs so that you aren't given a sound/text cue if the NPC hasn't been rendered within a second (i.e. you can't see them) unless they're a significant character.

+	 - Redid the way the super-secret access to Unrealistic is done so that it works for people using a localization (int) file.
+Before it was examining the button names without considering the different ways that "Realistic" is said in other languages.

+	 - Re-enabled some functions I took out of various NPC states so that TNM can work with Shifter.
+More accurately, I renamed the functions and made sure that in every state they returned the same type.
+Had, anyway.
+Apparently NPCs in TNM rely on some of those functions, so it's back to the ever-so-dicey practice of having states containing functions with the same name but different return types.

 	v1.8.1: